capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

 .. image:: ./images/user/product15.png
    :align: center

-In the next step you can include a picture for your product spec.
+In the next step you can include a picture for your data source spec.
 You have two options, providing an URL pointing to the picture or directly uploading it.
 Once provided click *Next*

 .. image:: ./images/user/product16.png